Dasa: Use of religious "devotees"

 In Tamil dasa is commonly used to refer to devotees of Vishnu or Krishna.

-In Gaudiya Vaishnavism, devotees often use dasa (meaning servant of Krishna) as part of their names, as in Hari Dasa.
+In Gaudiya Vaishnavism, devotees often use dasa (meaning slave of Krishna) as part of their names, as in Hari Dasa.

 As a surname or byname

-Dasa or Das is also a surname or middle name found among Hindus and Sikhs, typically in northern half of India, where it literally means "votary, devotee, servant of God."
-For example, Mohandas Gandhi's first name, Mohandas, means servant of Mohan or Krishna.
-Also, the name Surdas means servant of Sur or Deva.
+Dasa or Das is also a surname or middle name found among Hindus and Sikhs, typically in northern half of India, where it literally means "votary, devotee, slave of God."
+For example, Mohandas Gandhi's first name, Mohandas, means slave of Mohan or Krishna.
+Also, the name Surdas means slave of Sur or Deva.
 In the past, many saints of the Bhakti movement added it to their names, signifying their total devotion or surrender to God.

 Comparative linguistics

 Dasa and related terms have been examined by several scholars.
 While the terms Dasa and Dasyu have a negative meaning in Sanskrit, their Iranian counterparts Daha and Dahyu have preserved their positive (or neutral) meaning.
 This is similar to the Sanskrit terms Deva (a "positive" term) and Asura (a "negative" term).
 The Iranian counterparts of these terms (Daeva and Ahura) have opposite meanings.

 Asko Parpola states the original Dasa is related to the Old Persian word Daha which also means "man", but refers specifically to a regional ethnic minority of Persia.
 Parpola contrasts Daha with Arya, stating that the latter also referred to "man" but specifically to the incoming Indo-Iranians from Central Asia.
 The Vedic text that include prayers to help defeat the "Dasa as enemy people", states Parpola, may refer to the wars of the Indo-Iranians against the bearers of the Bactria–Margiana Archaeological Complex (BMAC) culture.
 The latter spoke a different language and opposed Indo-Iranian religious practices.
 Parpola uses archaeological and linguistic arguments to support his theory, but his theory is controversial.